ampproject/amphtml/spec/amp-actions-and-events.md

 **targetId**
 __required__
-This is the DOM id for the element you'd like to execute an action on in response to the event.
+This is the DOM id for the element, or a predefined [special target](#special-targets) you'd like to execute an action on in response to the event.
 In the following example, the `targetId` is the DOM id of the `amp-lightbox` target, `photo-slides`.

 ```html
 <amp-lightbox id="photo-slides"></amp-lightbox>